bmaneesh2000/Youtube_Downloader/README.md

 It utlizes the Pytube module to download the required video with the required specifications.The application GUI is created using PyQt5

-Version 1 : Its able to take in an link and download an prespecified varient of the video.// Version 2 : Its able to take in an link and download an video but can choose all varients of the video offered by youtube.
+Version 1 : Its able to take in an link and download an prespecified varient of the video.

+Version 2 : Its able to take in an link and download an video but can choose all varients of the video offered by youtube.

 Version 1: Simple